SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.1.
 Edition
 An edition of Open Summer Of Code

-Now follows an in depth description of the attributes of an edition.

 _attributes:_ \
 **year**: the year in which the edition took place, primary key \
 **name**: the name of the edition. (like "OSOC 2022 edition") \